01 of 09

 An Overview of Northern Italy

-The cuisine of Northern Italy, which comprises 8 regions—Liguria, Val D'Aosta, Piemonte, Lombardia, Trentino-Alto Adige, Veneto, Friuli-Venezia Giulia, and Emilia-Romagna—differs from the foods in rest of the Peninsula in a number of ways, from the type of fat to the pasta to the proteins found in dishes.
+The cuisine of Northern Italy, which comprises eight regions—Liguria, Val d'Aosta, Piemonte, Lombardia, Trentino-Alto Adige, Veneto, Friuli Venezia Giulia, and Emilia-Romagna—differs from the foods in the rest of this peninsular country in a number of ways, from the type of fat to the pasta to the proteins found in dishes.

 Cooking ranges from boiling and frying to slow braising and stewing.
-Most traditional North Italian recipes call for unsalted butter rather than olive oil, and Northern cooks use much less tomato in recipes; instead, they employ wine or broth as the liquid and chopped herbs for flavor.
+Most traditional North Italian recipes call for unsalted butter rather than olive oil, and cooks use much less tomato.
+Instead, they employ wine or broth as the liquid and chopped herbs for flavor.
 The results can be extraordinarily elegant.
-And though there are many kinds of stuffed pasta, in most northern regions—with the exception of Emilia-Romagna and Liguria—the flat and extruded forms of pasta (that are so important further south) are less prevalent, taking a backseat to polenta and risotto and to rich, hearty soups in the winter.
+And though there are many kinds of stuffed pasta, in most of these regions—with the exception of Emilia-Romagna and Liguria—the flat and extruded forms of pasta that are so important further south are less prevalent.
+They take a back seat to polenta and risotto and to rich, hearty soups in the winter.

 The North, especially Piemonte and Emilia-Romagna, has excellent cattle breeds suited to meat and milk production, and also excellent hogs.
 As a consequence, beef, veal, and pork are the meats of choice, with lamb and other animals playing a lesser role.
-These meats will be roasted with winter vegetable stuffings.
+These meats are typically roasted with winter vegetable stuffings.

-There is also an extraordinary variety of seafood and fish.
+There is also a wide variety of seafood and fish.
 Comacchio, south of the Po Delta, is renowned for its eels, while the Veneto's coastal lowlands provide mussels and clams.
 The inland lakes and waterways yield a tremendous variety of freshwater fish, in addition to ducks and other wild birds.Continue to 2 of 9 below.

 02 of 09